picario/xpoapi/doc/Images/Overview.md

 ####Search
 When you click on the small search icon you can enter the name or a part of the name of the image you are looking for.<br/>
- Results matching the description will pop-up instantly.
-But you are not only searching on the file name. <br/>
+Results matching the search criteria will pop-up instantly.
+The search results are not only limited to the filename. <br/>
 You can even search for a word used in a label corresponding to a image file, words that are used in the description or in the properties.

 ![Search](/Doc/Images/images/Search.png "Search")
 <br/><br/>